Cheapest Everest Base Camp Trek - 12 Days

 • First aid medical kit, Oximeter to check pulse, heart rate, and oxygen saturation at higher altitudes.

-• Sagarmatha National Park Entry Fee & TIMS Card Fee- Trekkers' Information Management System (Please bring 2 passport-size photos for permit)
+• Sagarmatha National Park Entry Fee & TIMS Card Fee- Trekkers' Information Management System (Please bring 2 Headshots printed for permit)

 Excluded